CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/ex4-kc-install&auth.png)

-   >**Note**: If you see the message **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account, follow the below steps.
+   >**Note**: If you see the message **You’ve already purchased this on all of your GitHub accounts**, this indicates Azure Boards integration is already used in your account.
+Follow the below steps.

    - Scroll to the top of the Azure Boards Marketplace page and select **grant this app access to your GitHub account**.

    ![](media/2dg51.png)

-   - Select the lab files repository `aiw-devops-with-github-lab-files` which you created earlier and click on **Install & Authorize**.
+   - Select the lab file repository `aiw-devops-with-github-lab-files` that you created earlier and click on **Install & Authorize**.

    ![](media/ex4-kc-install&auth.png)